andrewaddo/legacy-java-docs/INSTALL.md

 @.bmad-core/agents/pm.md *create-brownfield-prd
 ```

+##

 ## Generate tests - with guided instructions

 ```prompts
 generate all other tests for the existing code
 ```

+1. Run the test `mvn -f shopping-cart/pom.xml test`
-Insist on the task to generate all tests even when the agent wants to refactor or modernize the code
+2. Insist on the task to generate all tests even when the agent wants to refactor or modernize the code

 ### Result